charliepark/parentheticals/readme.md

 Anchor text should be indicated like this: `<a data-footnote=0>I'd love to move it off of jQuery as a dependency.</a>`

-Footnotes should be indicated like this: `<a data-anchor=0>Feel free to send a pull request if you're comfortable with JavaScript and are interested in a small project.</a>`
+Footnotes should be indicated like this: `<aside data-anchor=0>Feel free to send a pull request if you're comfortable with JavaScript and are interested in a small project.</aside>`

 ### Your CSS